sidendev/supernews/README.md

 ## Acknowledgments

-- Thanks to the React, Vite, Tailwind CSS, DaisyUI, and Supabase communities for their amazing tools and resources.
+- Thanks to the React, Vite, Tailwind CSS, DaisyUI, and Supabase docs/communities for their amazing tools and resources.
-- Special thanks to the Northcoders community for their support and guidance.
+- Special thanks to the Northcoders community/trainers and my mentor for their support and guidance.

 ## License